alex-bellon/wikipedia/README.md

 - ["He never married"](https://en.wikipedia.org/wiki/He_never_married) was a phrase commonly used by obituary writers in the United Kingdom as a euphemism for the deceased having been homosexual.
 - [Hobson's Choice](https://en.wikipedia.org/wiki/Hobson's_choice) - a free choice in which only one thing is offered.
 Because a person may refuse to accept what is offered, the two options are taking it or taking nothing.
 In other words, one may "take it or leave it".
 - [Morton's Fork](https://en.wikipedia.org/wiki/Morton's_fork) - a type of false dilemma in which contradictory observations lead to the same conclusion.
 It is said to have originated with the collecting of taxes by John Morton.
+- - [Snowclone](https://en.wikipedia.org/wiki/Snowclone) - a cliché and phrasal template that can be used and recognized in multiple variants.

 ### Languages
 - [Avoidance speech](https://en.wikipedia.org/wiki/Avoidance_speech) - a group of sociolinguistic phenomena in which a special restricted speech style must be used in the presence of or in reference to certain relatives.